-A combined lecture and laboratory course covering electricity, magnetism, and optics.
-This is a noncalculus based course primarily for pre-professional majors.
+A trigonometry-based combined lecture and laboratory course covering electricity, magnetism, and optics, primarily for pre-professional majors.
 Labs associated with this course contain experiments and exercises that reinforce the principles introduced in lecture classes.
 Prerequisite: Pass PHY 2414 with a "C" or better grade.
 (3 hours lecture, 2 hours lab.)
 (4 semester hours credit)